Welcome to Year 4

 Life in Year 4

 Year 4 is all about applying the independence that children have learned during their first year with us.
-We continue to encourage children to take a real pride in their learning, as well as celebrating individuality.
+We continue to encourage children to take pride in their learning, learn to enjoy challenges as well as celebrating individuality.
 In year 4, children build on their ability to become self-reflective learners; encouraged to develop and improve their own work through using independent strategies and with less reliance on adults for guidance.
-We spend time working with the children to teach them the importance of resilience in all aspects of life and as the year progresses they begin to take more responsibility for their actions and choices, whilst learning to accept differences of opinions.
+We spend time working with the children to teach them the importance of resilience in all aspects of life and, as the year progresses, they begin to take more responsibility for their decisions, actions and choices, whilst learning to accept differences of opinions.
+Children begin to reflect on their own character and how they can develop themselves further along with exploring friendships and social dynamics, particulalry focusing on 'owning actions' and personal safeguarding.

 Staff